hashicorp/vault/website/content/docs/secrets/consul.mdx

         https://consul.rocks/v1/acl/create
     ```

-    Vault must have a management type token so that it can create and revoke ACL
+    Vault must have a "management" type token so that it can create and revoke ACL
     tokens.
 The response will return a new token:

     ```json